 The report attributed the stability to the record production in 2016-17, which is expected to reach 480 million tonnes (milled rice equivalent) as compared with 472 million tonnes last year.

 The normal monsoon in many Asian rice-growing countries contributed to this bumper crop.
 This is the sixth record crop in the past seven years, the report said.
+It also noted that this would also be the sixth year in a row in which India would be exporting 10 million tonnes or more of rice since removing the export ban on nonbasmati rice in 2011.

 "India's entry into nonbasmati market coincided with the Thai mortgage scheme, neutralising the unilateral action of Thailand to increase rice prices through its mortgage scheme," the report said.